What the New Employment Rights Bill Means for Schools: Key Changes and Implications

 Conclusion

-Schools that adapt early, engage in forward planning, and ensure compliance are likely to see smoother transitions.
+Schools that adapt early, engage in forward planning, and ensure compliance are likely to experience smoother transitions.
 Partnering with a specialist education recruitment agency, such as Aston Education, can help school leaders navigate these changes—allowing you to focus on what truly matters: delivering an outstanding education for your pupils.

 References: